-In October 2022, Poste Italiane's ongoing commitment to diversity and inclusion policies was rewarded by being awarded ISO 30415 certification by IMQ, one of the most authoritative accredited certification bodies at international level, demonstrating its respect for and enhancement of diversity in all its forms and at all levels of the organization.
-In addition, in November 2022 Poste Italiane was the first among the insurance companies in the FTSE MIB - and the largest company in terms of number of employees - to receive the "EQUAL-SALARY" certification for having developed a culture based on fairness and merit also in its remuneration policies and career path.
+In 2024, Poste Italiane's ongoing commitment to diversity and inclusion policies was rewarded with the maintenance of the Diversity & Inclusion certification, already obtained in 2023, according to the ISO 30415 standard by IMQ, one of the most authoritative accredited certification bodies at international level, demonstrating its respect for and enhancement of diversity in all its forms and at all levels of the organization.
+In addition, in November 2022 Poste Italiane was the first among the insurance companies in the FTSE MIB - and the largest company in terms of number of employees - to receive the "EQUAL-SALARY" certification, valid until 2025, for having developed a culture based on fairness and merit also in its remuneration policies and career path.

-In 2023, Poste Italiane also obtained UNI/PdR 125:2022 certification for its ability to ensure gender equality in the workplace.
-The certificate, provided for in the National Recovery and Resilience Plan (PNRR), was issued by IMQ, international certification body, recognising the Group's ability to guarantee a real level playing field in the design, steering, control, coordination and delivery of postal, logistics, financial, insurance and digital services.
+In 2024, Poste Italiane successfully underwent audits to maintain certification for the UNI/PdR 125:2022 reference practice, already achieved in 2023, for its ability to ensure gender equality in the workplace.
+The certificate, provided for in the National Recovery and Resilience Plan (PNRR), was issued by IMQ, international certification body, recognizing the Group's ability to guarantee a real level playing field in the design, steering, control, coordination and delivery of postal, logistics, financial, insurance and digital services.

-6.12 Remuneration
+6.12.
+Remuneration

-Remuneration of members of the Board of Directors is established by Shareholders' Meetings.
-Having heard a proposal from the Remuneration Committee, the Board itself is responsible for establishing additional remuneration for members of Board committees that are set up to advise and make proposals to the Board.
-The overall remuneration of the Chair and the Chief Executive Officer is also decided by the Board of Directors, having heard a proposal from the Remuneration Committee, and after consulting the Board of Statutory Auditors.

-For a full description of the structure and amount of said remuneration for 2023, please consult the Report on Remuneration, made available to the public at the Company's registered office and on its website (www.posteitaliane.it) by the deadline prescribed by law.
+Remuneration of members of the board of directors is established by shareholders' meetingsshareholders' meetings.
+Having heard a proposal from the remuneration committee, the Board itself is responsible for establishing additional remuneration for members of Board committees that are set up to advise and make proposals to the Board.
+The overall remuneration of the Chair and the chief executive officer is also decided by the board of directors, having heard a proposal from the remuneration committee, and after consulting the Board of Statutory Auditors.
+For a full description of the structure and amount of said remuneration for 2024, please consult the Report on Remuneration, made available to the public at the Company's registered office and on its website (www.posteitaliane.it) by the deadline prescribed by law.

-6.13 General Manager
+6.13.
+General Manager